cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-investigation-taxa-analysis-with-microbiomestat.md

 In the `generate_taxa_test_single` function,  `feature.dat.type` parameter specifies the data type in the feature matrix.
 Depending on the data type, different preprocessing steps and methods are used.

 * `count` and `proportion`: For count and proportion data, which are both compositional, `linda` will be called.
 To address zeros, a pseudo-count of 0.5 is added to the count data, and zeros are substituted with half of the nonzero minimum for proportion data (feature-wise).
 Winorization at 97% quantile is performed to reduce the influence of outliers.
 * `other`:  When `feature.dat.type` is set to "other", the data are considered to be non-compositional and ordinary linear regression analysis will be performed.
-Users need to determine the appropriate normalization and transformation of the data before runing the function.
+Users need to determine the appropriate normalization and transformation of the data before running the function.
 This option increases the applicability of MicrobiomeStat to other data types.

 The `prev.filter` and `abund.filter` parameters filter taxa based on their prevalence and average relative abundance, so those rare and less abundant taxa will be excluded from testing.
 As the statistical power for these rare/less abundant taxa tends to be low, excluding them can reduce multiple testing burden.